 - Bonfire has always been a very important tradition to Aggies, so important that other schools, especially t.u., felt the need to try and destroy it before we had a chance to burn it.
-The first time that t.u. tried to prematurely burn Bonfire was back in 1945 when 3 longhorns thought they could sneak up on Bonfire and light it with a few matches and a little bit of gasoline.
+The first time that t.u. tried to prematurely burn Bonfire was back in 1945 when three onghorns thought they could sneak up on Bonfire and light it with a few matches and a little bit of gasoline.
 Well, the guard patrol on duty that night caught them, and as punishment they shaved off “that beautiful t.u. wavy hair and sent them back down the road to set an example not to mess with the Ags.”
-Apparently they did not get the point, because 3 years later in 1948 two longhorns created a few homemade gasoline bombs, flew their private plane over Bonfire, and dropped their bombs.
+Apparently they did not get the point, because 3 years later in 1948, two longhorns created a few homemade gasoline bombs, flew their private plane over Bonfire, and dropped their bombs.
 Of course, this was not successful and Bonfire burned right on-time that year.
-After that, there had been multiple other attempts to destroy bonfire like setting up bombs around the perimeter, running pass the guards to throw matches on the stack, or even a College Station Policeman, a former Texas Tech student, using his authority to get passed the guards.
-No one was ever successful at destroying Bonfire and every year besides 1963 and 1999, it burned on time before the t.u. game.
+After that, there had been multiple other attempts to destroy Bonfire, like setting up bombs around the perimeter, running past the guards to throw matches on the stack, or even a College Station Policeman, a former Texas Tech student, using his authority to get past the guards.
+No one was ever successful at destroying Bonfire and every year, besides 1963 and 1999, it burned on time before the t.u. game.

 - The Yell Leaders are bringing back a lot of old yells these days.
 Well, how about bringing back the very first yell.
 Begun in 1896, the very first AMC yell went like this: